EasyPost/easy-ui/easy-ui-react/README.md

-# Easy UI React
+# Easy UI

-Easy UI React is a component library designed to help developers create the best experience for shippers who use EasyPost.
+[Easy UI](https://github.com/EasyPost/easy-ui) is a component library designed to help developers create the best experience for shippers who use EasyPost.

 ## Installation